AmerAsian: Development

 After 2 years of developing his first feature length screenplay, Lim set out to produce, cast, and act in AmerAsian.
 Lim, who was at first reluctant to direct himself in his script, decided that doing so would be in the best interest of the most accurate storytelling, having written the script based on his own life.
 His casting process took a very tough 18 months before all the pieces began to fall into place.
 The film, originally scheduled to shoot in the Spring of 2004 with Travis Van Winkle attached as Sean, was pushed back a year for casting purposes.
 After over 1500 reads for the female lead, Lim found Evlin Lake, who was perfect for the role of Monica Donovan, and initiated intense rehearsals with her.
 After several hundred more reads, Bobby Dodge was attached to play Monica's suspect father, Coach Donovan, and Jason Lombard was cast as the arrogant Daryl.
 Although it took just as many more auditions to find the perfect cold-hearted Kimberly, Shannon Gayle was attached late in the game, though Lim notes her performance as one of the most exciting elements of the entire film.
 Despite Van Winkle's hard work, commitment, and dedication to his intense rehearsals, and everything set to go in mid-2005, Van Winkle was unfortunately lost to production.
 But just weeks before shooting, Lim cast Andrew Plummer, already on board for a smaller role in the film, as the new Sean.
 The remainder of the cast would come on board as much as a year later.

 Attached even before any of the actors was cinematographer David Doko, whose tremendous support was invaluable to Lim.
 A month before principal photography was to begin, Lim set out to personally interview hundreds more to fill his 20 crew positions.
 As pre-production came to a wrap, Lim was able to continually fine-tune his script until AmerAsian was set to begin shooting.

 Filming

 Shooting on AmerAsian started on June 11, 2005 on the Los Angeles Pierce College baseball field in Woodland Hills, California, and concluded on July 17, 2005 at the Country Inn & Suites in Calabasas.
 Two additional sets of pickup weekends were shot each in 2006 and in 2007.
 Shooting locations also included Los Angeles, Encino, Sherman Oaks, and Burbank, California.
 During 2007, Lim worked with picture editor Joseph Binetti while he was able to write and shoot the final pieces of his debut film.
 During 2008 and into 2009, the film's sound design, foley, and music fell into the hands of Emmy Award Winner, Chris Julian.

 Release

 AmerAsian was released in North America in February, 2010.
-The film will be succeeded by its sequels, Great American Dream, followed by Young Again.
+The film was to be succeeded by its sequels, Great American Dream, followed by Young Again but neither were ever made.